HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/integration/how-to-integrate-leap.md

         ssl: false
 ```

 5\.
-[Configure Ingress](../../../../deployment/install/container/helm_deployment/preparation/optional_tasks/optional-configure-ingress.md) for DX and Leap.
-Once you have successfully configured Ingress, you should have an Ingress controller and service in your cluster, and an Ingress resource in the same namespace as Leap and DX.
-Your Ingress resource may include the paths for both DX and Leap, resulting in the following:
+[Configure either Ingress or Gateway API for external traffic routing](../../../deployment/install/container/helm_deployment/preparation/optional_tasks/optional-configure-ingress.md).
+Below are some snippets to show you how your Ingress resource or HTTPRoute could look like:
 ```yaml
 apiVersion: networking.k8s.io/v1
 kind: Ingress